llpeterson/e2e/tcp.md

 It turns out that the strategy of aggressively taking advantage of any available window leads to a situation now known as the *silly window syndrome*.
 [Figure 7](#sillywindow) helps visualize what happens.
-If you think of a TCP stream as a conveyer belt with "full" containers (data segments) going in one direction and empty containers (ACKs) going in the reverse direction, then `MSS`-sized segments correspond to large containers and 1-byte segments correspond to very small
+If you think of a TCP stream as a conveyor belt with "full" containers (data segments) going in one direction and empty containers (ACKs) going in the reverse direction, then `MSS`-sized segments correspond to large containers and 1-byte segments correspond to very small